BA-RAM/hcgraph/README.md

 2. Build Solution
 3. Open Terminal in Visual Studio
    - Navigate to the directory containing the .csproj
+   - Run the following commands:
      - Setup Initial EF Core Migration: `dotnet ef migrations add initial`
      - Create (update) SQLite Database: `dotnet ef database update`
 4. Run/Debug Solution

 A browser window will launch (https://localhost:5000).
 Note, this window will not navigate anywhere.
 You must navigate to https://localhost:5000/graphql/ to get to the Banana Cake Pop playground.